abapPM/abapPM/README.md

 All contributions are welcome!
 Read our [Contribution Guidelines](https://github.com/abapPM/abapPM/CONTRIBUTING.md), fork this repo, and create a pull request.

-Install the developer version of *apm* using [abapGit](https://github.com/abapGit/abapGit) either by creating a new online repository for https://github.com/abapPM/abapPM.
+Install the developer version of *apm* using [abapGit](https://github.com/abapGit/abapGit) by creating a new online repository for https://github.com/abapPM/abapPM.

+Recommended SAP Package: `$ABAPPM`

 *Note:*